 The algorithm can also compare the image results for the clean query under consideration and tracked information stored in the database about any of the previously returned images from known pornographic queries.

 If any images from those comparisons are in common, then the common images are considered naturally pornographic/adult content and they should not be shown in response to the user’s query.
-Commonality of images can be established by looking at image IDs, and/or image Universal Resource Locator (URL) addresses.
+The commonality of images can be established by looking at image IDs, and/or image Universal Resource Locator (URL) addresses.

 The result set is modified to remove images classified as adult content images, and pictures are returned to the searcher.